Kaltefiste/website/README.md

 git push
 ```

 To push your changes, you need commit rights on Github.
-If you don't have them and still want to contribute, fork the repository on Github and create a Pull-Request.
+If you don't have them and still want to contribute, fork the repository on Github and create a Pull-Request by pushing your branch.